Bobby Burns, Time Traveller

-The ghost of Bobby Burns shambles along, flashing a sweet, missing-teeth, wasted grin, hollering across the street: ‘Yabba Zabba, Baby!' his signature hepcat greeting shouted with magnanimous wave and flourish, maybe a little mock jig, in loud plaid pants and shiny white shoes.
-Yeah, there were always vague rumors that he had been a session man on the drums for the likes of Sinatra and Tommy Dorsey.
-The facts of his biography mattered less than how a whole crowd of kids a quarter his age adopted him, drawn to his singular genius for life, a particular vintage alcoholic, swaggering enthusiasm.
+The ghost of Bobby Burns shambles along, flashing a sweet, missing-teeth, wasted grin, hollering across the street: ‘Yabba Zabba, Baby!'
+His signature hepcat greeting shouted with magnanimous wave and flourish, maybe a little mock jig, in loud plaid pants and shiny white shoes.
+Yeah, there were always vague rumors that he had been a session man on the drums for the likes of Sinatra and Tommy Dorsey—a time traveller from the black and white age of ballrooms and natty suits.
+The facts of his biography mattered less than how a whole crowd of kids a quarter of his age adopted him, drawn to his singular genius for life, a particular vintage alcoholic, swaggering enthusiasm.

 The list goes on: a secret lunch counter in the produce docks, the Beat Records, finally swamped over by the inevitable wave of digital music…now it's a suburban chain store.
 And the Monte Carlo, little corner tavern whose sign boasted ‘Open at 6 am.’
 Where are the haunted winos who sat in those dive joints?
 Sunk deeper into dementia?
 Or finally reached the last call?